kevwalsh/carota/_posts/2016-01-02-directions.md

   effect: rotate padding
 ---

 Our home is tucked away at the end of a long dead end road, it's a bit hard to find.
-The real estate showing us the house in 2014 even got lost on his way to show it.

 From Toronto: there are two choice routes, depending on what side of town you're leaving from, and traffic on the 401, 410, and 400.